Power Chords

 Drop D Tuning and Powerchords

-Many metal guitarist use drop D tuning instead of standard tuning.
-Why?
-With drop D tuning, you lower the pitch of the low E string to D, which is 2 semitones, or 1 whole note down.
-Because of this, fingering a power chord becomes ultra easy, since all you have to do is bar strings E and A at the same fret.
+The result is that all you have to do to play a power chord is bar strings E and A at the same fret.
 You can then take this shape and move it all over the fretboard on these strings, making it very versatile and easy to hold down.